michaelrubens/michaelrubens.github.io/_pages/vacancies.md

 **UCLA graduate students**

 I occasionally have job openings for part-time research assistants for UCLA graduate students.
-If interested, I recommend you to take my Ph.D. class (ECON272A) and reach out to me afterwards.
+If interested, I recommend you take my Ph.D. class (ECON272A) and reach out to me afterwards.